lasreeram/fliplibs/README.md

-sockets_lib - A socket library for TCP and UDP sockets with classes for select/poll, SSL sockets ipc_lib - An IPC mechanism using system V shared memory threads_lib - A library for POSIX threads
+sockets_lib - A socket library for TCP and UDP sockets with classes for select/poll, SSL sockets ipc_lib - An IPC mechanism using system V shared memory threads_lib - A library for POSIX threads ec_crypto - A C++ lib for elliptic curve cryptography using open ssl mongo_db - Some demo programs for mongo db